-The current regulations for the DIMC and FIMC exams are available through the Faculty of Pre-Hospital Care exams website, described in section 1.9.
+The current regulations for the DIMC and FIMC exams are available through the Royal College of Surgeons of Edinburgh examinations website.
+Please read these carefully, especially as they describe changes made regarding the Coronavirus pandemic.

 1.6 Training guide for PHEM trainees